CultureAsData-UIUC/is310-fall-2024-group-1/midpoint-data-docs/dataset-documentation.md

-#a Semester Project Midpoint - Data Documentation
+# Semester Project Midpoint - Data Documentation (recent edit: 12/18/2024)

 For our semester long project, our group aims to explore Flashpoint Archive's collection of Adobe Flash games and focus on the portrayal of women across various dress-up games pre and post-2011.